Export to PDF

 Ellagitannins are different combinations of gallic acid and hexahydroxydiphenic acid with glucose.

-They are powerful antioxidant, in a study in finland, ellagitannis compounds were detected only in berries from the Rosacea family which strawberry is inclusive.
+They are powerful antioxidants, in a study in Finland, ellagitannis compounds were detected only in berries from the Rosacea family which strawberry is included.

-Sanguiin H-6 is the major ellagitannins in strawberry.
-Ellagitannins have being reported to have anti-inflammatory and cardioprotective property.
+Sanguiin H-6 is the major ellagitannin in strawberries.
+Ellagitannins have been reported to have anti-inflammatory and cardioprotective properties.

 Strawberries are loaded with antioxidants and beneficial plant compounds, including: